Obsidian-TTRPG-Community/Obsidian-WWN-Markdown/README.md

 An Obsidian Vault for Resources for Worlds without Number.

-This vault is now in progress of being created.

 > Note: Due to restrictions and allowance by Sine Nomine publishing, we intend this vault to act as a quickstart, and briefly describes much of this vault in the rewritten text of the Free version of WWN.
 See our [[License]] and [this reddit post](https://www.reddit.com/r/SWN/comments/xk5auc/a_trademark_question/) for more details.
 >
 > We encourage you to grab at least the [free version of the book](https://www.drivethrurpg.com/product/348809/Worlds-Without-Number-Free-Edition), and support the author by [purchasing the full version](https://www.drivethrurpg.com/product/348791/Worlds-Without-Number?cPath=5875_38601).